 The objective of the Corporation's executive compensation program is to motivate, reward and retain management talent that is needed to achieve the Corporation's business objectives.
-In evaluating performance, the Corporation's Human Resources and Compensation Committee and Board considers the Corporation's long-term interests, quantitative objectives and qualitative aspects of the individual NEO's performance and achievements.
+In evaluating performance, the Corporation's Board of Directors considers the Corporation's long-term interests, quantitative objectives and qualitative aspects of the individual NEO's performance and achievements.

-While the Corporation does not utilize a formalized compensation program with pre-determined benchmarks, the Human Resources and Compensation Committee and Board rely upon informal discussions with management, outside investors and certain professional and capital markets groups to determine reasonable and rewarding objectives for NEOs, while always remaining mindful that the discretionary incentives align with the overall objectives of the Corporation and interests of its stakeholders.
+While the Corporation does not utilize a formalized compensation program with pre-determined benchmarks, the Board of Directors relies upon informal discussions with management, outside investors and certain professional and capital markets groups to determine reasonable and rewarding objectives for NEOs, while always remaining mindful that the discretionary incentives align with the overall objectives of the Corporation and interests of its stakeholders.
 Accordingly, discretionary incentive awards to NEOs may be granted for achievement of various objectives which may include attainment of revenue, EBITDA, cash flow, obtaining additional financing for the Corporation, customer additions, intellectual property creation and development and corporate development targets, as well as other aspects of individual performance by NEOs that enhance, or set the stage to enhance, value for shareholders.